 Implementation Partners in the NGO sector included the Namibia Nature Foundation (NNF), Desert Research Foundation of Namibia (DRFN), Integrated Rural Development and Nature Conservation (IRDNC), Namibia Development Trust (NDT), Conservancy Association of Namibia (CANAM), the Namibia Association of CBNRM Support Organizations (NASCO), and the two farmers’ unions (Namibia Agricultural Union (NAU) and Namibia National Farmers Union (NNFU).

-In addition, the University of Namibia (UNAM) and the Polytechnic of Namibia were partners from the academic institutions Moreover, participating land use managers such as farmers and herders at the Programme sites were considered primary stakeholders and beneficiary.
+In addition, the University of Namibia (UNAM) and the Polytechnic of Namibia were partners from the academic institutions.
+Moreover, participating land use managers such as farmers and herders at the Programme sites were considered primary stakeholders and beneficiary.

 Working in partnership with the several related government agencies ensured that an existing infrastructure was utilized for program implementation.
 These inter-agency collaboration also proved to be the force behind policy changes undertaken as a result of the program.
 Moreover, working through NGOs with experience in community mobilization and development resulted in taking the Project’s activities to the grass roots levels.
-Similarly, the academia contributed towards building long term ISLM capacity in the country.
+Similarly, the partners in academia contributed towards building long-term ISLM capacity in the country.

 Replication Approach